arnestc/political-compass/README.md

 - [download the data set](https://github.com/arnestc/political-compass/releases/download/Latest/data.zip) and unzip its content in `data/raw/`;
 - create the [Conda environment](https://github.com/arnestc/political-compass/blob/main/environment.yml): `conda env create -f environment.yml`;
-- you can reproduce the analysis and generate the plots from the paper using the [provided notebooks] (link_to_notebooks_folder).
+- you can reproduce the analysis and generate the plots from the paper using the [provided notebooks](notebooks).

 For further information or needed data, please contact me: `ernesto.colacrai@gmail.com`.